Axlefublr/axlefublr.github.io/content/screen-recording/index.md

 This is a lot better!
 Than dedicating a terminal window for the recording script, and then manually pressing <kbd>ctrl+c</kbd> on it to finish it. \
-Doing so is not too bad all things considered, but recordings where you see the author start and finish the recording, have always felt a bit awkward to me. \
-And regardless, that seems a bit too similar to the ~~IBS~~ OBS workflow.
+Doing so is not too bad all things considered, but is a bit too close to the ~~IBS~~ OBS workflow.

 So now we *don't* see when the recording starts and ends 🥳...
 Wait, what? \
 Right!
 Let's integrate this recording toggle into waybar, so it's actually clear to us when we're recording, when we're compressing, and when we're done.